 The story teller agency

-Everyone has a story, and this year those stories will be told in a big way at Downtown Film, with a full schedule of festival award-winning documentaries, interesting talk-backs, engaging workshops with filmmakers, and delicious food and drink from area restaurants and bars.
-On Saturday evening, as the sun goes down, the festival takes cinema under the stars for an after-dark film walkabout, with the top local videos from the American Portrait video categories projected onto the sides of Cookeville's landmark west side buildings.
+Everyone has a story, and this year those stories were told in a big way at Downtown Film, with a full schedule of festival award-winning documentaries, interesting talk-backs, engaging workshops with filmmakers, and delicious food and drink from area restaurants and bars.
+On Saturday evening, as the sun went down, the festival created a cinema under the stars for an after-dark film walkabout, with the top local videos from the American Portrait video categories projected onto the sides of Cookeville's landmark west side buildings.

 The PBS American Portrait video project is open to anyone and everyone who would like to submit, requiring only a one-minute video look into your life, guided by prompts such as "I was raised to believe . .. " and "What gets me out of bed in the morning is ... " Now is the time to tell your story and see your face on the big screen!
 Submitting your American Portrait video is so easy – check out this “How-To” video for a quick tutorial, then grab your cell phone, hit record, and boom!
 You’re instantly a star, with a chance to see your face and your story illuminated in a big way during the festival.

-Downtown Film Festival is open to submissions from filmmakers around the world, and winners will receive an award and a direct pipeline to public media, with winning work shown on WCTE.
-Awards will be given in the following categories:
+The Submission Portal is now CLOSED.
+The Downtown Film Festival was open to submissions from filmmakers around the world, and winners received an award and a direct pipeline to public media, with winning work shown on WCTE.
+Awards were given in the following categories:

 Downtown Film has been an idea in the works for years, and WCTE is proud to partner with Cookeville Performing Arts Center and The Storyteller Agency to offer a new community initiative and creative outlet, something that can continue to offer a voice and storyteller platform for our region and home.
 Storyteller Agency founder and Film Festival Director Laura Holloway said, "It's wonderful that this will provide a new experience for the community, but also that it gives the opportunity for creative people to do what they need to do: create:"